 Grinding Coffee: The goal of grinding the beans before brewing is to expose enough surface area to extract enough flavor from the beans to make a nice cup of coffee.
 You’d get a very weak brew if you brewed whole beans.

 The finer the beans are ground, the more surface area is exposed, and the coffee should brew faster in theory because the water has more access to it.
 This is critical when determining how finely the coffee should be ground for various brew processes.
 Let Helena learn about Grinding Coffee.

-Because the size of the coffee grounds affects the speed with which the coffee brews, it’s critical to make all of the particles the same size when grinding coffee.
-Finally, grinding the coffee exposes more of it to the air, causing it to get stale faster, therefore it should ideally only be ground immediately before brewing.
+Because the size of the coffee grounds affects the speed with which the coffee brews, it’s critical to make all the particles the same size when grinding coffee.
+Finally, sanding the coffee exposes more of it to the air, causing it to get stale faster.
+Therefore it should ideally only be ground immediately before brewing.

 Electric grinders like these are ubiquitous and affordable.
 They use a metal blade connected to a motor that spins and shreds the coffee.
-The most serious issue is that this smashing action produces both fine powder and huge chunks.
+The most severe issue is that this smashing action produces fine powder and huge chunks.

-When you brew coffee ground this way, the small fragments immediately provide a harsh flavor, while the larger pieces impart an unpleasant sourness.
+When you brew coffee grounds this way, the tiny fragments immediately provide a harsh flavor, while the larger pieces impart an unpleasant sourness.
 This unbalanced concoction isn’t going to be very enjoyable.

 Burr grinders are more expensive than blade grinders, although manual variants are less expensive and simpler to operate.